 NOTE- If using an outside tank in cold climates a number one fuel or an oil treatment is strongly recommended.
+Contact your oil supplier for oil treatment, if necessary.

-- 1 Remove 1/4" plug from return port. - 2 Insert bypass plug and tighten it.
-See figure 13. - 3 Attach the return and inlet pipes.
+- 1 Remove 1/4" plug from return port. - 2 Insert bypass plug and tighten it. - 3 Attach the return and inlet pipes.
 Start the burner.
-Air bleeding is automatic.

-NOTE - If a faster bleed is necessary, open the bleed valve.

-4 - The return pipe must terminate 3" to 4" above the supply pipe inlet.
-See figure 13.

-NOTE - If the return pipe does not terminate where it should, air may enter the system, and prime may be lost.
+Air bleeding is automatic. - NOTE If a faster bleed is necessary, open the bleed valve. - 4 The return pipe must terminate 3" to 4" above the supply pipe inlet. - NOTE If the return pipe does not terminate where it should, air may enter the system, and prime may be lost.

 An oil filter is required for all models.
 Install filter inside the building between the tank shut-off valve and the burner.
-Locate filter close to burner for easy maintenance.
-Table 4 lists the filters for the ELO183B furnace.
+Locate filter close to (but at least 3 feet away from) the burner for easy maintenance.
+Table 6 lists the filters for the SLO183B furnace.